Tories ‘in denial’ over Johnson, senior backbencher warns

 At the same time, there is unhappiness that Chancellor Rishi Sunak’s latest £21 billion support package for families struggling with the cost-of-living crisis will be part-funded by a windfall tax on the profits of the oil and gas companies – a move many MPs regard as profoundly un-Conservative.

-Mr Tobias, an outspoken critic of Mr Johnson, said the Conservative “brand” is being damaged by the ongoing controversies surrounding the Prime Minister.
+Mr Ellwood, an outspoken critic of Mr Johnson, said the Conservative “brand” is being damaged by the ongoing controversies surrounding the Prime Minister.

 “We still seem to be in denial.
 It’s time to shake off this partisan Stockholm syndrome, I believe,” he told Sky News.